xigxog/kubefox/docs/quickstart.md

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) - CLI for communicating
   with the Azure control plane.

-## Setup Kubernetes Infrastructure
+## Setup Kubernetes

 Let's kick things off by setting up our first Kubernetes cluster.
 Use the below set of commands depending on which Kubernetes provider you would like to use.
 If you already have a Kubernetes Cluster provisioned, you can skip this step.

 === "Local (kind)"